Alberto199810/FinTech-Proj-NA/README.md

 To develop your Heroku App, so that other people are able to vote on your ballot, follow the following steps:

 1) Clone this repository with `git clone https://github.com/Alberto199810/FinTech-Proj-NA.git`
-2) Change your directory in the root of the newly created folder with `cd ...`
+2) Change your directory in the root of the newly created folder with `cd FinTech-Proj-NA`
 3) Once you're located in the repository, add the .env file, with:

    INFURA_API_KEY="..." (you can find the Key in the Infura dashboard changing the endpoint in "Rinkeby" and taking the last part of the link)

    MNEMONIC="zone seek .."
 (12 words phrase of your Metamask account)

    Example of Infura Key: